wengjjpaul/Jenkins-Plugin-Downloader-Script/README.md

 # Jenkins-Plugin-Downloader-Script
-Windows batch script for downloading Jenkins Plugins
+Windows batch script for downloading Jenkins Plugins hpi files and all its dependencies.